vijaybioinfo/ASTHMA_AIRWAYS_2023/README.md

 This repository contains the scripts used to analyze our asthma airways bulk and single-cell data.

-Developer: Ciro Ramírez-Suástegui (ciro@lji.org) & Francisco Emmanuel Castañeda-Castro
+Developer: Ciro Ramírez-Suástegui (ciro@lji.org) & Francisco Emmanuel Castañeda-Castro.

 Vijayanand Lab
 Division of Vaccine Discovery